The patriarchy's encyclopedia

 On the right, the Encyclopedia's description about how to improve the hips. ("Pour améliorer les hanches").

-Finally, this intervention ends on the last chapter of the Encyclopedia, which talks about sexual life.
-“La vie sexuelle”: “Puberté: beauté, santé de l’adolescente.
+Finally, the last chapter of the encyclopedia addresses sexual life (La vie sexuelle): “Puberté: beauté, santé de l’adolescente.
 Frigidité: causes physiques et morales.
 Attendre un enfant en beauté.
-Ménopause: ses troubles - veiller jeune.”
+Ménopause: ses troubles - vieillir jeune.

 On the left, the Encyclopedia's page about the sexual life.
 On the right, the Ipad with the Lori Malépart-Traversy's short film about the clitoris, placed on top of the pregnant woman image.